 3. Ditch Bad Leads

 On the flip side of the above point, you need to know when to let dead leads go.
 Not all leads will end up with a sale.
 That’s just part and parcel of running a business.
-Identifying dead leads and dropping them early can help you streamline your sales process and focus on the customer interactions that are likely to generate the most revenue for you.
+Identifying dead leads and dropping them early can help you streamline your sales cycle and focus on the customer interactions (customer journey) that are likely to generate the most revenue for you.

 A lead can be considered dead when it’s clear that the customer isn’t interested, you can’t get hold of them, or you’re having trouble pushing them through to the next stage of the pipeline after speaking to them multiple times.